mylonasc/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am working as a senior consultant at Deloitte within the Risk, Data, and Analytics team of Risk Advisory.
+I am a senior consultant at Deloitte within the Risk, Data, and Analytics team of Risk Advisory.

-I have extensive experience with deep learning and statistical techniques through personal, academic, and work-related projects, covering a wide variety of data, such as high-frequency signals, financial data, and knowledge graphs.
+My core skills are in deep learning and ML.

-My main expertise is on (Message-passing) Graph Neural Networks ([1](https://github.com/mylonasc/tf_gnns)), Bayesian Deep Learning for Generative modeling (e.g., ([3](https://onlinelibrary.wiley.com/doi/full/10.1002/we.2621), [4](https://www.research-collection.ethz.ch/bitstream/handle/20.500.11850/385323/4/GeneGolubPoster.pdf)) ) and their fusion (e.g., such as VAEs for graph structured data [5](https://arxiv.org/abs/2106.16049), and Bayesian predictive models for time-series on graphs [6](https://arxiv.org/abs/2012.06791)).
+More speciffically, my main expertise is on (Message-passing) Graph Neural Networks ([1](https://github.com/mylonasc/tf_gnns)), Bayesian Deep Learning for Generative modeling (e.g., ([3](https://onlinelibrary.wiley.com/doi/full/10.1002/we.2621), [4](https://www.research-collection.ethz.ch/bitstream/handle/20.500.11850/385323/4/GeneGolubPoster.pdf)) ) and their fusion (e.g., such as VAEs for graph structured data [5](https://arxiv.org/abs/2106.16049), and Bayesian predictive models for time-series on graphs [6](https://arxiv.org/abs/2012.06791)).
 I have also developed Bayesian deep learning models for "irregular" time-series occuring in Structural Health Monitoring (SHM) ([7](https://www.mdpi.com/1424-8220/21/19/6325)), and co-authored papers on using Neural ODEs for SHM ([8](https://www.sciencedirect.com/science/article/abs/pii/S0022460X21002686)).

 These are some of the techniques I employed during my [PhD](https://www.research-collection.ethz.ch/handle/20.500.11850/511551) at ETH Zurich.

-My current research interests revolve around machine learning for financial markets and I've been setting up my own small quantitative/algo-trading research and data scraping pipelines for options and stock data.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/MylonasCharilaos_May23.pdf" "newtab" >}}resumé{{< /staticref >}}.